Florence with Kids: 11 Top Things to Do

 For young and old alike, Florence is one of the most evocative cities in Europe.
-Just strolling the cobbled streets of the compact historical center is a sensory adventure for children as they savor creamy gelato, listen to street musicians, inhale the sweet fragrance of wisteria, and gawk at the scenery along the Ponte Vecchio.
+Just strolling the cobbled streets of the compact historical center is a sensory adventure for children as they savor creamy gelato, listen to street musicians, and gawk at the scenery along the Ponte Vecchio.
 But culture vulture parents will want to visit some of the famous museums and galleries as well, and some are more kid-friendly than others.
 The Palazzo Vecchio, the Leonardo da Vinci museum, and the Stibbert Museum offer exhibits and programs that appeal to children, while the educational Museo Galileo is great for older kids.
 With little ones in tow, it's a good idea to break up your museum and gallery gazing with fun outdoor adventures.
-Kids can ride an antique carousel at Piazza della Repubblica and run wild in the Boboli Gardens, while cooking classes are a fun way to nurture your children's appreciation for Florentine cuisine.
+Kids can ride an antique carousel at Piazza della Repubblica, run wild in the Boboli Gardens, or learn how to cook traditional Florentine cuisine.

 See also: Where to Stay in Florence

 As you embark on your family adventure, here are a few tips: Keep your museum and gallery visits short and sweet, and show your children some of the exhibits online before you go, so they can look for them on the tour.
 Book tickets for Florence's top tourist attractions in advance to avoid standing in long lines.
 Finally, engage older children by encouraging them to take artistic photos during their tour of the city and share their best snapshots with you at the end of the day.
 If that fails, there's always the promise of gelato - Vivoli, Gelateria La Carraia, Grom, and Perché no! are favorites.